Medicare FAQs

 You can search our network a few different ways:

-• Use the Search Network tool to get the most up-to-date information.
+- Use the Search Network tool to get the most up-to-date information.
 You can search for a doctor, pharmacy, dentist or chiropractor.

-• Get help from our Customer Service team to find providers in your plan network
+- Get help from our Customer Service team to find providers in your plan network

-• Check your provider directory.
+- Check your provider directory.
 Call Customer Service and we'll mail you a directory.

-UCare Questions
+UCare questions

-UCare Medicare Plans are Medicare Advantage plans (also called Medicare Part C) that contract with the federal government to administer Medicare Part A and Part B. They cover everything that Original Medicare covers, but provide additional benefits like Part D prescription drug coverage.
+UCare Medicare Advantage Plans (also called Medicare Part C) contract with the federal government to administer Medicare Part A and Part B. They cover everything that Original Medicare covers, provide additional benefits like Part D prescription drug coverage.
 Because you get all your health coverage in one plan, you won’t have to deal with Medicare deductibles and coinsurances.
 You’ll be responsible only for cost-sharing (copays, coinsurance) with our plans.
-With a Medicare supplement (also called “Medigap”) plan, the bills you receive from your providers are first sent to Medicare, then to your plan.
-Medicare supplement plans cannot include Part D prescription drug coverage.

 Benefits

-You can use One Pass fitness benefits at local gyms and when you travel.
+You can use One Pass® fitness benefits at local gyms and when you travel.
 The network includes gyms and fitness locations nationwide.

 No, you do not have to inform UCare that you are traveling.
 You also have emergency coverage worldwide.

 No, the Medicare Part D benefit is a separate benefit that has its own coverage limits.
-Therefore, it does not apply to your out-of-pocket maximum.
+Therefore, it does not apply to your medical out-of-pocket maximum.

 Medicare Part B drugs that are administered by a health care professional in the form of a shot or infusion, such as chemotherapy, do count toward your medical out-of-pocket maximum.

-• Financial assistance: You may also apply and qualify for Low Income Cost Sharing (LICS).
+- Financial assistance: You may also apply and qualify for Low Income Cost Sharing (LICS).
 To find out if you qualify, contact Medicare at 1-800-633-4227 or visit the Medicare website for information.

-• Generic prescriptions: If you are taking a brand name drug, contact your doctor to see if there is a generic alternative for the medication.
+- Generic prescriptions: If you are taking a brand name drug, contact your doctor to see if there is a generic alternative for the medication.
 Keep in mind not all brand name medications have generic substitutes.

 Payment